electrikmilk/PHP-FS/README.md

 # PHP Files Class

-Simple PHP class that takes care of some of the heavy lifting of managing files.
+PHP class that takes care of some of the heavy lifting of managing files.
 This is particularly useful when building a file manager backend.

 Please let me know if you have suggestions on how the class can be better.
 I'm making this because I like making filesystem related code and want to practice, but also want to try and make a truly helpful class I and others can benefit from using in the future.